Pomerelia: Duchy of Pomerelia

 After Mestwin I's death, Pomerelia was internally divided among his sons Swietopelk II, Wartislaw, Sambor II and Ratibor.
 Swietopelk II, who took his seat in Gdańsk, assumed a leading position over his brothers: Sambor II, who received the castellany of Lubieszewo (the center later moved to Tczew), and Ratibor, who received the Białogard area, were initially under his tutelage.
 The fourth brother, Wartislaw, took his seat in Świecie, thus controlling the second important area besides Gdańsk.
 Wartislaw died before 27 December 1229, his share was to be given to Oliwa Abbey by his brothers.
 The remaining brothers engaged in a civil war: Sambor II and Ratibor allied with the Teutonic Order and the Duke of Kuyavia against Swietopelk, who in turn allied with the Old Prussians, took Ratibor prisoner and temporarily assumed control over the latter's share.
 The revolt of the Old Prussians against the Teutonic Order in 1242 took place in the context of these alliances.
 Peace was restored only in the Treaty of Christburg (Dzierzgoń) in 1249, mediated by the later pope Urban IV, then papal legate and archidiacone of Lüttich (Liege).

-In the west, the Pomerelian dukes' claim to the lands of Schlawe (Sławno) and Stolp (Słupsk), where the last Ratiboride duke Ratibor II had died after 1223, was challenged by the Griffin dukes of Pomerania, Barnim I and Wartislaw III.
+In the west, the Pomerelian dukes' claim to the lands of Sławno and Słupsk, where the last Ratiboride duke Ratibor II had died after 1223, was challenged by the Griffin dukes of Pomerania, Barnim I and Wartislaw III.
 In this conflict, Swietopelk II initially won the upper hand, but could not force a final decision.